 - Users can choose to validate folders (including empty folders) from source to destination when they Validate a project.
 Please note that validating folders can take significantly longer.

-- The validation process will begin for the selected migration job.
+- The validation process will begin for the selected migration job displaying the details of total files and folders processed.

 - Once the execution is complete, the discrepancies between the source and destination will be listed under Needs Attention.